sukhmanvig/DreamCode/doc/sprint3/PB.md

 * Priority: 4
 * Complexity: 6

-**As a Python Learner, I want to see working Python examples of arrays, so that I can start using them in my own code.**
+**As a Python Learner, I want to see working Python examples of lists, so that I can start using them in my own code.**

-* Cos: the User can view functioning python code snippets showing array use.
+* Cos: the User can view functioning python code snippets showing lists use.
 * Priority: 4
 * Complexity: 4